kosteh/github-admin-training/README.md

 - Public (e.g. Open Source) Kadaster repositories need a **License File** in **each repository**.
 Think of Legal consequences.
 A link to this license file appers in the repository menu on the right.
 - Service account (Jenkins) need a license.
 Therefore use deployment keys for the repository.
 - In cloud, Github pages are public.
 In future they can be readable only by Kadaster employees.
+- Internal repo's can only be read by Kadaster internal employees.
+Accept when collaborators are added.